angela300/grafbase_flexibble/README.md

 This is a starter code for buiding a Dribble clone with NextJS, and the Grafbase Api.
-Only note that the grafbase databse is now deprecated as of 15-12-2023 and you will have to intergrate other databases such as PostgreSQL, MongoDB, etc
+Only note that the grafbase database is now deprecated as of 15-12-2023 and you will have to intergrate other databases such as PostgreSQL, MongoDB, etc

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).